 What does the universe look like from Earth?

 With the naked eye, we can see more than 2,000 stars as well as the Milky Way (the plane of our Galaxy).

-All the stars we see are in our own Galaxy
+All the stars we see with our naked eyes are in our own Galaxy